javierbrea/personal-website/content/blog/pnpm-nx-monorepo-02/index.md

   - 'test/**'
 ```

-You can read [Pnpm workspace docs](https://pnpm.io/pnpm-workspace_yaml) for further info about how to include/exclude subdirectories.
+You can read [Pnpm workspace docs](https://pnpm.io/pnpm-workspace_yaml) for further info about how to include/exclude subfolders.

 ## Creating a project